Author Historian Genealogist

 Through the first half of the nineteenth century, on a self-sufficient iron plantation in the wilds of Western Pennsylvania, Adam and Elinor struggle to establish a life, disentangle an ill-conceived marriage, and make a success of a derelict furnace through the ups and downs of an unpredictable industry.
 First in the Juniata Iron Trilogy,

 Laird MacPhail, son of the slain iron master at Etna Furnace, struggles to come to terms with change: First the death of his father at the hands of an unknown murderer, then the realization that the mantle of responsibility for the whole iron plantation rests on his shoulders.
-Knowing that neither of his brothers will take on the business, Laird puts away his dreams and gets to work.
+Knowing that neither of his brothers will take responsibility, Laird puts away his dreams and gets to work.
 But the country is in turmoil that will ultimately lead to war and suffering not yet imagined.

 "...family drama interspersed with history -- skillfully intertwines the lives of the characters with the changing times."